Skip to content

 Auto Collection

-• Method 1: Add FTRouteObserver to MaterialApp.navigatorObservers, set up pages needing navigation in MaterialApp.routes.
-The key in routes becomes the page name (view_name).
+• Method 1: Add FTRouteObserver to MaterialApp.navigatorObservers, set the pages to be navigated in MaterialApp.routes, the key in routes is the page name (view_name).

 class MyApp extends StatelessWidget {